ricardotormo/beat-pi/README.md

 ## Configuring your ports

-If you want to configure app ports, you can rename .env.example to .env and modify the constant values
+If you want to configure app ports, you can rename .env.example to .env and modify the values.

 ## Built With

 * Node.js - Used to to send data to Sonic Pi
 * Vue.js - User interface and interaction with the app
 * Sonic Pi - Magic happens here :)

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

 ## Authors and contributors